Skip to main content

 • Documents associated with a specific group or owner

-• Documents the user is permitted to access
+• Documents the end user is permitted to access

 from topk_sdk.query import field